kenkozma17/Online-Poll/README.md

 # Online-Poll-Application
-A simple online poll application that stores user feedback according to survey answered.
+A customized online poll web application that stores user feedback according to survey answered.
+This was a side project given to me by a client in September 2018.

 # How it works
 The user may select 5 surveys/polls that will guess something about them after they answer the survey or poll.
 This resembles the type of games or surveys that are on facebook.